flappyfishhh/cits5505-masters62/README.md

 ## Purpose of the Application

-**SolarScope** is a simple online tool that helps people upload, view, and share solar exposure data.
-You can keep your data private, share it with specific people, or let everyone see it.
+**SolarScope** is a web-based system that allows users to upload, share, and analyze solar exposure data.
+Users can choose to keep their data private, share it with specific individuals, or make it publicly accessible to the community.

 Once your data is uploaded, SolarScope makes it easy to explore and understand using visual tools.
 You can: